Kitura/Kitura/.github/CONTRIBUTING.md

 ## Coding Style

 Contributions should follow the established coding style and conventions for this project, which are loosely based on [GitHub's Swift Style Guide](https://github.com/github/swift-style-guide).
 When opening a PR, try to follow the coding style of the file you're working on, and comment code that is particularly complex.
+Kitura contributions should follow the [Kitura Coding Standards]()

 This also ensures that [Swift Lint](https://github.com/realm/SwiftLint) works on the project.